orgarten/orgarten/README.md

 ### Hi there, I am Orell 👋

 I am an engineer passionate about computational engineering.
-My first introduction to this field was creating custom simulation algorithms to siimulate wave propagation in a space-application.
+My first introduction to this field was creating custom simulation algorithms to simulate wave propagation in a space-application.
 From there I kept digging deeper, especially into ray-tracing based simulation methods.

 Besides that, for about 2 years I tried to start several startups in the field of computational engineering.
 During this time I gained a lof of experience beyong the technical side of things.